giovannicoppola/alfred-gsheets/README.md

 ```

 - *Note:* if a custom layout is used, the Title, Subtitle and Arg fields will be ignored.
-- `Append column`: If you have writing privileges, you can indicaate a column to which append values via `alfred-gsheets` using a keyword (default: `[main workflow keyword]::append`, e.g. `uni::append`) or hotkey
+- `Append column`: If you have writing privileges on your Google Sheet (see `Setting up`), you can indicaate a column to which append values via `alfred-gsheets` using a keyword (default: `[main workflow keyword]::append`, e.g. `uni::append`) or hotkey

+### 🧮 New workflow: usage
 - entering the main keyword (default: first three letters of the workflow name) will list sheet columns according to the Title, Subtitle, and Arg variables, or custom layout.
-- If the argument is a URL, `Enter` ↩️ will open it in your browser
+- If the argument is a URL, `Enter` ↩️ will open it in your browser.
+- If not, `Enter` ↩️ will copy it to the clipboard